Hotel Indigo Atlanta Midtown: History

 A first design in 1923 by architects Pringle and Smith, for an eight-story building, was estimated to cost $800,000 to build; their second design in 1924, which was built, was estimated at $500,000, though rising to 12 stories.
-It was built during 1914-25 by the Foundation Company of New York.
+It was built during 1914–25 by the Foundation Company of New York.

-The building was originally built to serve as a "bachelor hotel", a apartment hotel/boarding establishment for men, and was known as "Carlton Bachelor Apartments".
+The building was originally built to serve as a "bachelor hotel", an apartment hotel/boarding establishment for men, and was known as "Carlton Bachelor Apartments".

 Its top three floors were designed specifically for the "Bell House Boys", a social fraternity for unmarried men only.
 These floors included a dining room for 75, a lounge, a card room, a kitchen and a "radio room", and the fraternity also enjoyed a roof garden.
 These floors were converted to hotel rooms eventually after the Bell House fraternity moved away in 1929.

 Later, the building would be renamed the Cox-Carlton Hotel.

 In 1929, the hotel was taken over by Colonel Charles H. Cox, one of the hotel's original investors, who had been a colonel of the Georgia National Guard 122nd Infantry.
 He changed the name to the Cox-Carlton Hotel and adapted the building to be solely a hotel, without apartments for bachelors.

 It was known as the Cox-Carlton from 1930 until 1981, even though it was sold to J. Will Yon in the late 1930s and was later owned by various others.
 One sale in the 1960s was for the entire hotel, with its furnishings and contents, for $625,000.